justinnvera/3-Column-Preview-Card-Component/3-column-preview-card-component/README.md

 ### Continued development

-I want to learn how to better design my `@media` queries since I feel that I could be doing something better but don't know what.
-There's a lot of copy + pasting and repetitive actions I perform such as adjusting the `height` and `width` of elements for every `@media` query.
+I want to learn how to design my @media queries better since I feel I could be doing something better but don't know what.
+There are a lot of copy + pasting and repetitive actions I perform, such as adjusting the height and width of elements for every `@media` query.
 From my experience, if you do the same thing multiple times, there is a better and faster way to do it.
 I'm wondering if that's the case here.
 Let me know your thoughts.
-Other than that, the layout of the HTML and CSS went pretty smooth as there are no complicated multi-layout design.
-The problem came mostly from the uneven `<button>` alignment.
+Other than that, the HTML and CSS layout went pretty smooth as there were no complicated multi-layout designs.
+The problem came mainly from the uneven <button> alignment.

 ## Author